Yardley, Birmingham

-Yardley is an area in east Birmingham, England.
+Yardley is an area in east Birmingham, in the county of the West Midlands, England.
 It is also a council constituency, managed by its own district committee.
 Historically it lay within Worcestershire.

 Birmingham Yardley is a constituency and its Member of Parliament is Jess Phillips, elected in May 2015.

 The area of Gilbertstone straddles the border of Yardley and South Yardley.

 Features

-Yardley's main shopping area is known as Yew Tree, named after the yew that stood, originally to the south of the roundabout, outside what was then Boots, then on the roundabout at the junction in the centre of Yardley.
-It was damaged during work to the roundabout, and as a result was removed.
-It was later replaced by another tree located in the centre of the island.
+Yardley's main shopping area is known as Yew Tree, named after a 1919 public house, The Yew Tree, that was demolished in 2000 to make way for the shopping centre.
+Prior to the building of the public house, this was the site of the 19th century Yardley House, presumably incorporating a yew tree.

+The Swan public house run by Ansells Brewery was, for a time, the largest in Great Britain with eight bars and a total drinking area of almost 14,000 square feet serving over 1,000 customers.

 In 2012, the Swan Shopping Centre was opened in the area serving the Yardley area in the place of the old Swan Centre which used to hold markets.

 History

 Parish of Yardley

 Yardley is not a town.
 The ancient parish of Yardley included the areas known as Stechford and Hall Green.
 Yardley is named in the Domesday Book and was referred to as early as 972 in King Edgar's Charter where it is named Gyrdleah.
 It was mentioned as being under the possession of Pershore Abbey.

 Yardley also contains a moated medieval site called "Kent's Moat".
 Now dry, it has retained its depth and shape remarkably well considering its age, as excavations have shown evidence of inhabitation from as early as the 12th century.

 Yardley has a Tudor hall called Blakesley Hall and an old church, St Edburgha's, that dates back to the 13th century, with the church tower and spire dating to the 15th century.
 It was not established by the abbey, but by Aston Church in the Diocese of Lichfield.
 A Tudor addition to the church is a doorway surrounded by Tudor roses and a pomegranate, commemorating the marriage of Prince Arthur, Prince of Wales, to Catherine of Aragon.

 Yardley had a manor that was owned by various lords.
 It remained unoccupied from 1700 onwards.
 It was owned by the Royal Family until 1626, when it was bought by Richard Grevis of Moseley Hall.
 His descendants sold it in 1759 to pay off debts.
 John Taylor, one of the founders of Lloyds Bank, bought the lordship in 1766.
 Most of the land, had by then, been purchased by other people so Taylor owned only a small portion of the original grounds.

+In 1911 the civil parish had a population of 59,165.
+On 1 April 1912 the parish was abolished and merged with Birmingham.